 Christopher Marlowe (Cristofer Marley in his autograph) was born in

-Canterbury, the son of John Marlowe, a shoemaker, and Katherine, from
+Canterbury, the son of John Marlowe, a fairly prosperous shoemaker, and Katherine, from

 the coastal town of Dover.
 According to a local tradition, the Marlowe